nashville-software-school/lightning-exercises/javascript/objects/objects-methods.md

 }
 ```

-1. Add an action that the painter can perform.
+1. Add an action that the painter can perform ( a property whose value is a function ).
 2. Have her take that action by execucting the method you created.

 BONUS: